shaunkibz/shaunkibz/README.md

 Hi there, I'm Shaun Kibaba 👋🏽

 💻 About Me
-- 🎓 Currently pursuing *IT at KCA University*.
+- 🎓 _Currently pursuing IT at KCA University.
-- 🖥 Passionate about *data science* and *web development*, continuously improving my skills in these fields.
+- 🖥 Passionate about data science and web development, continuously improving my skills in these fields._

 🎯 Goals & Interests
 - 📚 I enjoy reading about *tech trends, **AI advancements, and **web development* practices.